Jubatian/rrpge-spec/specs/boot.rst

 registers and memories.

 Unless otherwise mentioned any memory area must be reset to zero.
-This includes the Data, the Stack and the Video memories.
+This includes the Data, the Stack, the Graphics FIFO, and the Video memories.
 Note that some parts of the Data and Video memories however contain initial data.